On Veech's proof of Sarnak's theorem on the M\"{o}bius flow: 2. Setup and the main result

-For the proof of our second main result, we need the following result due to T. Tao \cite{BlogTao}. \begin{thm}[Tao's theorem on logarithmic and non-logarithmic Chowla conjectures\cite{BlogTao}] Let $k$ be a natural number.
+We need also the following result due to T. Tao \cite{BlogTao}. \begin{thm}[Tao's theorem on logarithmic and non-logarithmic Chowla conjectures\cite{BlogTao}] Let $k$ be a natural number.
 Assume that the logarithmically averaged Chowla conjecture is true for $2k$.
 Then there exists a set ${{\mathcal N}}$ of natural numbers of logarithmic density $1$ such that

-for any distinct ${h_1,\dots,h_k}.$ \end{thm} As a corollary, T. Tao obtain the following \begin{cor}[Gomilko-Kwietniak-Lema\'{n}czyk's theorem \cite{lem}] If Sarnak's conjecture holds then there exists a set ${{\mathcal N}}$ of natural numbers such that for any $r\geq 0$, $1\leq a_1<\dots<a_r$, $i_s\in \{1,2\}$ not all equal to $2$, we have
+for any distinct ${h_1,\dots,h_k}.$ \end{thm} As a corollary, T. Tao obtain the following result which may be found also in\cite{lem}. \begin{cor}[ $\mu_M$-quasigenercity's theorem ] If Sarnak's conjecture holds then there exists a set ${{\mathcal N}}$ of natural numbers such that for any $r\geq 0$, $1\leq a_1<\dots<a_r$, $i_s\in \{1,2\}$ not all equal to $2$, we have